 Template Monster is another popular marketplace for premium website templates.
 It’s a complete marketplace like Themeforest and has Flash templates, PSD templates, CMS templates (WordPress, Joomla, etc.), E-commerce templates, Facebook layouts, Design templates, etc.

 It’s worth to mention that Template Monster themes are costlier than Themeforest.
-You can get an awesome theme for less than $50 at Themeforest but it costs $75 for a theme at Template Monster and it costs an additional $49 for installation.
+You can get an awesome theme for less than $50 at Themeforest, but at Template Monster it costs $75 for a theme and an additional $49 for installation.